statisticsnorway/microdata-validator/docs/README.md

 ### VALUE DOMAIN
 Describes the Value domain for the relevant variable.
-Either by codeList(enumarated value domain), or a description of expected values(described value domain).
+Either by codeList(enumerated value domain), or a description of expected values(described value domain).
 * **description**: A description of the domain.
 Example for the variable "BRUTTO_INNTEKT": "Alle positive tall".
 * **measurementUnitDescription**: A description of the unit measured.
 Example: "Norske Kroner"
 * **measurementType**: A machine readable definisjon of the unit measured.
 One of: [CURRENCY, WEIGHT, LENGTH, HEIGHT, GEOGRAPHICAL]